gbus23/rag_market/README.md

   --time -1

 7. Running Python Producers

+These steps should be executed on the Windows host system (or in the project path) to activate the virtual environment.
-Activate Virtual Environment
+Activate Virtual Environment (PowerShell)
+PowerShell

 cd "C:\Users\Gabriel\Documents\cours M2\Data_Stream\rag_markets"
 .\venv\Scripts\Activate.ps1

 Run Dummy Producer
+Bash

 python -m ingestion.ingest_dummy

-Run Finnhub Live News Ingestor python -m ingestion.ingest_news_finhub
+Run Finnhub Live News Ingestor

-Kafka consumer in WSL will show the resulting messages.
+Bash

+python -m ingestion.ingest_news_finhub

+    Note: Messages produced by these scripts will appear in the Kafka Console Consumer opened in WSL.

 8. Kafka Message Structure

-All messages pushed to news_raw follow this structure:
+All messages pushed to the news_raw topic follow this JSON structure:
+JSON

 {
   "id": "unique-id",